mferrari0/Fake-News-Detection/README.md

 <img src="https://skimai.com/wp-content/uploads/2020/03/Screen-Shot-2020-04-13-at-5.59.33-PM.png" width="700" height="300">

 BERT is a family of masked-language models published in 2018 by researchers at Google.
 It has become a ubiquitous baseline in NLP experiments counting over 150 research publications analyzing and improving the model.
 SMALL BERT is a faster and ligher variation of BERT for quick training and deployment.
-It has only 2 endoders.
+It has only 2 encoders.
 I downloaded the pre-trained model from the Tensorflow Hub and fine-tuned it with my dataset.
 SMALL BERT seems to be too simple for this task: Accuracy is around **84%**.
 Additional details on the model and its use can be found here: https://www.tensorflow.org/text/tutorials/classify_text_with_bert